Financial assessment

 - Guaranteed Income Payments (GIPs) made to veterans under the Armed Forces Compensation Scheme

-- the mobility component of Disability Living Allowance
+- The mobility component of Disability Living Allowance

-- the mobility component of Personal Independence Payments
+- The mobility component of Personal Independence Payments

-- your partner’s income or capital (unless, for care at home, you may wish to disclose this in order to see whether additional allowance can be made).
+- Your partner’s income or capital (unless, for care at home, you may wish to disclose this in order to see whether additional allowance can be made).

 Questions around expenses whilst receiving care at home

-If you are staying in a care or nursing home
+Questions around staying in a care or nursing home

-- how much your home is worth and any outstanding mortgages
+- If you own your home, we also ask whether the home is jointly owned with anyone else and how much your home is worth and any outstanding mortgages

-- who lives with you.
+- Who lives with you.

 'Light touch' financial assessments